BrendanScott105/TinyCode/README.md

 # Tinycode
 Exercises in making <512 byte demos
-Only ones that you can't read yet somehow do what it says it does
+Generally ones that you can't read yet somehow do what it says it does

 Consists of :
 Sierpinski Gasket [351 Bytes]